CosmoLike/cocoa/README.md

 :one: *Never install conda environments using the login node*.

 Instead, request an interactive job with a few cores.
 However, users must know that **some supercomputers do not provide internet access on computing nodes** (e.g., the Midway HPC at the University of Chicago).
-Ask the HPC staff for a **queue dedicated to installing and compiling code** in this case; they should exist in a well-designed HPC environment.
-For example, the `build partition` on the Midway supercomputer can be accessed with the command.
+Ask the HPC staff for a **queue dedicated to installing and compiling code**; they should exist in a well-designed HPC environment.
+For example, the `build partition` on the Midway supercomputer provides nodes with internet access, which can be accessed with the command.

     sinteractive --nodes=1 --ntasks=1 --cpus-per-task=5 --time=3:00:00 --account=pi-XXX --partition=build